Rajpratik71/opscode-summit-2013-wiki/Tuesday-Azure-1030.md

 Pulls down image

-Dev has commands on
+Dev has commands to customize OS image among other things

 Does it do Windows?
 No, but deploying OpenStack with Hyper-V

-Automatically deploys Ganglia
+Automatically deploys Ganglia and some other tools.

 Does it scale?
 Crowbar backs off when you try to scale horizontally